leslie-huang/leslie-huang.github.io/04_projects.md

 I implemented an NLP pipeline for NER for political speeches at the UN.
 This included Part-of-Speech tagging, chunking, and an ensemble of classifiers for NE (MaxEnt MM, multiclass Naive Bayes, and Decision Trees), utilizing tools from NLTK and sklearn, plus some old-fashioned elbow grease: I manually tagged 140,000+ tokens for the training/test data!

 * See the repo <a href="https://github.com/leslie-huang/UN-named-entity-recognition"> here</a>.

+### Diffusion of information about political preferences in social networks

+Social media may facilitate the formation of echo chambers of polarized speech; but it provides valuable insight into mapping the connections between preferences on different issues---for example, the relationship between one's positions on income taxes or marriage equality---and how these connections influence the spread of political information---in this case, through retweets.
+Using 9.5 billion tweets from 2017 Women's March (kindly provided by the NYU SMAPP lab), I find that political preferences bound to core liberal issues---reproductive rights, gender equality, marriage equality, and climate change---are tightly correlated and that linking multiple issues together increases the engagement that a social media posting receives.

 ### Sentiment analysis of FARC-Colombia negotiations